AngleNet/sinaspider/Readme.md

 # SinaSpider

-A simple weibo spider which collects trending post messages.
+A simple weibo spider which collects trending post messages with Py3.5.

 ## Design